Do I Have To File?

 I loaned money to a company and the terms of the note allow me to convert the debt to equity

-My IRA is a member is a greater than 25% member in an LLC
+My IRA holds more than 25% ownership in an LLC

 I have 5 companies that each hold a 20% interest in an LLC

-My wife and I are the managers and members of an LLC
+My spouse and I are the managers and members of an LLC

-I am the manager, and my wife is the 100% member of our LLC
+I am the manager and my spouse is the 100% member of our LLC

 Trusts